Halo-Michael/networkfixer/README.md

 # Network Fixer

-The tool will enable network access for checkra1n and cydia in iOS 13.
+The tool will enable network access for Chinese iPhones in iOS 12 or iOS 13.

 ## Background